arshadaiyoob/Bayes-Dota-Challange/README.md

 ============
 Database: PostgreSQL

-* Lombok
-@Getters: Used the for the available variables on that particular class.
-@Setters: Used the for the available variables on that particular class.

 * JPA: Used to reading and managing data from your java object to relational tables in the database.